Wondering why your cell phone battery drains so fast all of a sudden.

 Use of the Camera, Video Calls, Internet Connection, Gaming, Bluetooth, Voice Calls, Use of Location and GPS features.

-You should note that longer periods of using your smartphone for these activities is resource-intensive and thus drain more cell phone battery power.
+You should note that longer periods of using your smartphone for these activities are resource-intensive and thus drain more cell phone battery power.

 Having looked at what aspects make your cell phone battery drain faster, and how they drain device power, here are the top tips on how to make your Cell phone battery last longer.

 After applying the following tips you will be able to enjoy lengthier periods of use with your smartphone, be it on a journey, an outing, you will worry no more about your device blacking out after applying these tips.

 - Use adaptive brightness.

 - Reduce screen refresh rate and Reduce screen animations.

 - Set shorter periods of screen time out.